DefenceX/.github/profile/README.md

 ## DefenceX on Github

-We have a bunch of capabilities available for non-commercial user and tools we provide as value add.
-Below is a summary of our software tooling:
+We have a bunch of capabilities available for non-commercial users and tools we provide.
+Below is a summary of our software tooling and build status:

 # [VivoeX](https://github.com/DefenceX/VivoeX)
 [![Action cyclone](https://github.com/DefenceX/VivoeX/actions/workflows/build-ubuntu-amd64-cyclone.yaml/badge.svg)](https://github.com/DefenceX/VivoeX/actions/workflows/build-ubuntu-amd64-cyclone.yaml)